lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 OCSPRequests that conform to this profile MUST include only one Request in the OCSPRequest.RequestList structure.

+The CertID.issuerNameHash and CertID.issuerKeyHash fields contain hashes of the issuer's DN and public key, respectively.
+OCSP clients that conform with this profile MUST use SHA-256 as defined in {{!RFC6234}} as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.

 Older OCSP clients which provide backward compatibility with
-{{!RFC5019}} use SHA-1 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.
+{{!RFC5019}} use SHA-1 as defined in {{!RFC3174}} as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.
 However, these OCSP clients should transition from SHA-1 to SHA-256 as soon as practical.

-Newer OCSP clients that conform with this profile MUST use SHA-256 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.

 Clients MUST NOT include the singleRequestExtensions structure.